Inder Dutt Lakhanpal: Political career

 In December 2022, Inder Dutt Lakhanpal was elected for the third consecutive term.
 He was nominated as the Chairman of the Rural Planning Committee and is also a member of the Public Accounts and Business Advisory Committees.

+In 2024, he cross-voted for the BJP candidate Harsh Mahajan in the Rajya Sabha elections.
+He was ultimately disqualified from the assembly but was re-elected in a by-poll in 2024 in a BJP ticket.

 Special interests

 Apart from his political career and social work, Inder Dutt Lakhanpal has a special interest in social service.

 Languages known

 He is fluent in Hindi and English.